demisto/content/Packs/CortexAttackSurfaceManagement/README.md

   - "dev" or related words found in environment-related tags associated with the asset (case insensitive)
   - Has an active "DevelopmentEnvironment" classification from processing of public data

-*The `Unclaimed S3 Bucket` attack surface rule ID only requires `AWS-S3` integration to be configured.
+*The `Unclaimed S3 Bucket` attack surface rule ID only requires `AWS-S3` integration to be enabled.

 ### Playbooks